 We started by roasting the peppers over an open flame.
 We charred the outside, let them cool then seeded and diced them.

 Next, we sauteed the onions, garlic, and oregano.
 Then split the mixture.

 Cooking the two kinds of meat separately allows the onions and meat mixture to develop their own flavors rather than get muddled with each other.
 The top photo is the chicken thighs and the bottom is the pork ribs.

 When Martin, my brother-in-law, made this for us he actually doubled it and we cooked it in two very large pots.
-He left one pot with us that we could enjoy last week and freeze for later.
-I so appreciated this for those nights I’m overwhelmed with newborn diaper changes and toddler messes.
+He left one pot with us that we could enjoy now and freeze some for later.
+I so appreciated this for those nights I’m overwhelmed with kids, house chores, and life.
+You know those days, right?

 Once everything was in the pot, he simmered it for 20-30 minutes.
 He said, “you know its ready when you dip a spoon in it and it leaves a nice coating.”
 You do want to make sure you give it a stir occasionally so it doesn’t burn to the bottom of your pot.